FaizSayyid/bayesian-mine-clearance-via-free-energy/README.md

 ## Posterior update

-Let a be probability of reading a mine where there is indeed a mine present (0.95):
+Let a be probability of detecting a mine when there is a mine present (0.95):

 ![](https://latex.codecogs.com/png.latex?a%20%3D%20P(o%3D1%20%5Cmid%20S%3D1))

-Let 1-a be the probability of reading a mine where there is no mine present:
+Let 1-a be the probability of not detecting a mine when there is a mine present 0.05:

 ![](https://latex.codecogs.com/png.latex?1-a%20%3D%20P(o%3D0%20%5Cmid%20S%3D1))

+Let b be the probability of detecting a mine when there is no mine present (0.3)
 ![](https://latex.codecogs.com/png.latex?b%20%3D%20P(o%3D1%20%5Cmid%20S%3D0))

+Let 1-b be the probability of not detecting a mine when there is no mine present (0.7)
 ![](https://latex.codecogs.com/png.latex?1-b%20%3D%20P(o%3D0%20%5Cmid%20S%3D0))

 - If mine ($S=1$):